-How do you make homemade pumpkin spice?
+How to make homemade pumpkin spice

 Homemade pumpkin pie spice is so easy to make, and something I’m so grateful to have on hand.
 For my friends outside of America, finding pumpkin pie spice at the supermarket is almost impossible.

 As such, here is how to make your own homemade pumpkin pie spice–

 - 1/3 cup ground cinnamon (I love using Saigon cinnamon, as the flavor is much more evident)